EliahKagan/weighted-intervals/README.md

 solution.
 It shows text-based output and also plots all input intervals, highlighting the ones that are part of the solution it found.

 This is *alpha 1+* of weighted-intervals.
-The web version is implemented, but buggy.
-The documentation is also meager&mdash;I&rsquo;ve described the algorithm I used, somewhat, in [`wi.py`](wi.py), but there should really be a Markdown file that explains it clearly.
+The web version is implemented, though there are some bugs and missing features.
+See [`BUGS.md`](BUGS.md).
 The CLI version is not yet implemented (except in the sense that you could import [`wi.py`](wi.py) and interact with it as you please).

 [**Try weighted-intervals on the web here.**](https://eliahkagan.github.io/weighted-intervals/)

+[`ALGORITHM.md`](ALGORITHM.md) describes the algorithm I used and compares it to other algorithms for this problem.

 ## License